Admission & Requirements

 A flexible way to earn your JD

-Sometimes, the realities of life's demands (employment, families, caregiving) needs a flexible approach to education, We offer a part-time degree taken over seven years instead of the usual full-time, three-year program.
-You can complete your degree by completing your first year full-time, with the rest of your courses spread over the six following years OR by doing first year half-time over two years, and completing the rest of the degree over five years.
-The faculty encourages part-time students, wherever possible, to do first year on a full-time basis.
+Sometimes, the realities of life's demands (employment, families, caregiving) needs a flexible approach to education.
+We offer a part-time degree taken over seven years instead of the full-time, three-year program.
+You can complete your degree by completing your first year full-time, with the rest of your courses spread over the six following years OR by doing first year half-time over two years and completing the rest of the degree over five years.
+The faculty encourages part-time students, wherever possible, to do their first year on a full-time basis.

 |Option 1: Full-time first year||

-As a part-time student, you can take your first year program on a full-time basis, and then apply to be admitted to the part-time program for the remainder of your JD studies.
+As a part-time student, you can take your first-year program on a full-time basis, then apply to be admitted to the part-time program for the remainder of your JD studies.

-Students who enter the program after completion of first and second years on a full-time basis are required to complete their minimum of 29 hours over a maximum of three academic years, with a minimum class load of 8 hours in each academic year.
+Students who enter the program after completing their first and second years on a full-time basis are required to complete their minimum of 29 hours over a maximum of three academic years, with a minimum class load of eight hours in each academic year.